 Australia Indonesia Partnership for Maternal and Neonatal Health

-Coffey, A Tetra Tech Company, partnered with local communities to raise awareness and encourage behaviors to lower maternal and neonatal mortality rates in Indonesia.
+Tetra Tech partnered with local communities to raise awareness and encourage behaviors to lower maternal and neonatal mortality rates in Indonesia.

 At the start of the Australia Indonesia Partnership for Maternal and Neonatal Health (AIPMNH) in 2009, Indonesia had Southeast Asia’s highest maternal mortality rate, with approximately 228 maternal deaths for every 100,000 live births.
 In poor, eastern Indonesian provinces, the maternal and neonatal mortality rates were even higher.
 The Nusa Tenggara Timur (NTT) Province had one of the country’s highest maternal death rates—306 women per 100,000 live births—and a high neonatal mortality rate, with 57 neonatal deaths per 1,000 live births.

-Tetra Tech’s Australia-based international development team, Coffey, managed the AIPMNH—a partnership between the Governments of Australia and Indonesia—that worked to make pregnancy and childbirth safer and lower the maternal and neonatal mortality rates in NTT.
+Tetra Tech’s Australia-based international development team managed the AIPMNH—a partnership between the Governments of Australia and Indonesia—that worked to make pregnancy and childbirth safer and lower the maternal and neonatal mortality rates in NTT.

 In NTT more than 75 percent of births occur at home, with 40 percent of these deliveries assisted by traditional birth attendants.
 The province is spread out over many islands with limited and inadequate transportation infrastructure, making health services difficult for community members to access.